8 Organic Ways To Keep Crickets Out

 The incessant chirping of cricket is enough to make anyone want to bust out their biggest shoe and find the culprits.
 Instead of being reactive, there are more organic ways to be proactive so those pesky little musicians keep the music in their own backyard.

 First of all, there are usually reasons behind a cricket deciding to move in with you.
 There may be some cold, dark, or damp areas in your house that they prefer.
 You might have nearby garbage dumps, wild bushes, or maybe your house could use a good cleaning.
 Whatever the reason, they can be pesky by chewing holes in clothing and furniture and you probably don’t want crickets as roommates.
-There are a few natural ways to get rid of these pests or you can consult with a cricket control specialist from Green Home Pest.
+There are a few natural ways to get rid of these pests or you can consult with a cricket control specialist in Phoenix, AZ, from Green Home Pest.

 Dogs, Cats, And Other Pets